-It is probably not news to you that somewhere between 24 and 28 weeks pregnant women undergo the glucose screening.
+It is probably not news to you that somewhere between 24 and 28 weeks pregnant women undergo a glucose screening.
 Basically, you drink a cup of sugar water and then they test your blood to see if your body is producing enough insulin to handle the sugar.
-For women without diabetes, your pancreas is usually able to produce enough insulin to keep up with your sugar intake.
+For women without diabetes, the pancreas is usually able to produce enough insulin to keep up with the sugar intake.
 However, during pregnancy, your pancreas has to work double time and it is not always up to the job.
 If you would like more information regarding the test, there are plenty of good websites, including this one.

 When I went in for the screening I just had this gut feeling that it would come back positive.
-I wasn't super high but it was high enough to have to go to the next testing.
+The result wasn't super high but it was high enough to have to go to the next testing.
 I cried!
 Even though I had a feeling it was coming I was still distraught for the next 12 hours or so.
 Then I got a chance to talk to a friend about it (who also had GD) and she assured me that it would not be the end of the world.
 Here is my story that I hope will make you feel the same way.

 Where are you at?

 If you test positive in your first glucose test, you get to go back for the second one.
 You will probably have to take at least a half day off of work because it takes over three hours.
 You will get your blood taken four times: